YOUTH-CENTERED LEADERSHIP, PREVENTION, & EDUCATION

-The Peer Education Empowerment League (PEEL - like a banana!) is a volunteer-run leadership development and sexual violence prevention youth program in Tacoma, WA.
+The Peer Education Empowerment League (PEEL - like a banana!) is a volunteer-run leadership development, consent education, & anti-oppression youth program in Tacoma, WA.

 We aim to build youth-centered spaces for young people to discuss prevention, intervention, and positive solutions to issues most impacting their community and themselves.
 Our goal is to give young people the tools, resources, & support to collectively work together to stop violence before it occurs in the first place.
 Our work is rooted in an anti-oppression framework, where we work to actively address the impacts of racism, homophobia, transphobia, and other forms of oppression.